schulle4u/yellow-extensions-schulle4u/ticker/README.md

 `TickerShowDate` = Wether to display the date for feed entries, 1 or 0
 `TickerShowDescription` = Wether to show item descriptions, 1 or 0

+## Acknowledgements

+This extension includes [SimplePie 1.6](http://simplepie.org/) by Ryan Parman, Geoffrey Sneddon, Ryan McCue and contributors.
+Thanks for your work!

 ## Installation

 [Download extension](https://github.com/datenstrom/yellow-extensions/raw/main/downloads/ticker.zip) and copy ZIP file into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-This extension includes [SimplePie 1.6](http://simplepie.org/) by Ryan Parman, Geoffrey Sneddon, Ryan McCue and contributors.

 ## Developer